 The applicant’s Counsel, relying on the House of Lord’s decision in Gissing v Gissing [1971] A.C.
 886, contends that, since at Common law, an inference of joint ownership of property cannot be inferred from the mere fact of marriage, the disposal of property after dissolution of marriage depends on the intention of the parties at the time of acquisition.
 He then argues, based on the decision of this Court in Chibweya v Chibweya [1981-83] 10 M.L.R.
 279, that there is a presumption of a gift to wife where a husband purchases property or makes an investment in the name of a wife.
 I do not think so.

 First, Gissing v Gissing was a decision at Common law and the Common law, as pointed out in Kamphoni v Kamphoni, did not recognize the concept of family property.
 In Nyangulu v Nyangulu was a case of marriage under the Marriage Act and, in that case, therefore, Gissing v Gissing applied.
-More importantly, it was a deciosn before the 1994 Constitution.
+More importantly, it was a decision before the 1994 Constitution.
 I do not think that the High Court would have stated the principle that way considering sections 24 (1) (b) (ii) of the Constitution.
 The case of Mwalwanda v Mwalwanda (2008) Civil Appeal No 51 (M.S.C.A.) (unreported) was a decision of the Supreme Court where the decision of Nyangulu v Nyangulu and Chabwera v Chabwera received tacit approval.
 The Supreme Court, in arriving at the decision, never considered sections 24 (1) (b) (i) and 24 (1) (b) (ii) of the Constitution.
 There was a duty on the Supreme Court under sections 9, 10 (1) and 10 (2) to regard sections 24 (1) (b) (i) and 24 (1) (b) (ii) of the Constitution.
 Moreover, the marriage in Mwalwanda v Mwalwanda was not under the Act.
 The Supreme Court of Appeal never considered the applicability of the Common law to a customary law marriage where there was customary law.
 The Common law cannot apply to a customary law marriage where customary law exists.
 English Common law, to the extent that it suggests differently, should not apply to this case which bases on customary law.
 The Common law does not recognize community of rights by virtue of marriage (per Lord Morris of Borth – Y – Gest, page 975 paragraph H; per Lord Upjohn, page 993 paragraph C in Pettit v Pettit [1969] 2 WLR 966 (House of Lords).
 The Matrimonial Property Act 1973 introduced the concept in English law (White v White [2000] UKHL 54; Miller v Miller: McFarlane v McFarlane [2006] UKHL 24).
 The Common law, however, recognises that other systems do have the concept of family property.
 Lord Reid said at page 972 paragraph H:

 “I would therefore refuse to consider whether property belonging to either spouse ought to be regarded as family property for that would be introducing a new conception into English law and not merely developing existing principles.
 There are systems of law which recognize joint family property or communio bonorum”.